LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   work properly.

   ..
 Important::
-     This Camera object can only be used at its fullest on Linux, and only if the *v4l-utils* package is installed on the system !
+     Full functionality requires Linux and the *v4l-utils* package.

 - :ref:`Camera OpenCV <crappy_docs/cameras:camera opencv>`

   This Camera object opens video streams using OpenCV.
 It allows tuning the device number, as well as the image format and the number of channels.
-It is mostly compatible with USB cameras, and its dependencies are straightforward to install.
+It is compatible with many USB cameras.

   ..
 Important::
-     This Camera object can only be used at its fullest on Linux, and only if the *v4l-utils* package is installed on the system !
+     Full functionality requires Linux and the *v4l-utils* package.

 - :ref:`Fake Camera <crappy_docs/cameras:fake camera>`